KQM-git/TCL/characters/electro/shinobu.md

 ---
-description: The capable and reliable deputy leader of the "Arataki Gang."
-Please note: capable and reliable are not appellations for the "Arataki Gang," but for their deputy leader in specific.
+description: 'The capable and reliable deputy leader of the "Arataki Gang."
+Please note: capable and reliable are not appellations for the "Arataki Gang," but for their deputy leader in specific.'
 ---

 # Kuki Shinobu